aathn/mvk18/docs/source/solution.rst

 - Pololu Micro Maestro 6-Channel USB Servo Controller

   The Maestro is used to control the servos in the pan/tilt-platform over USB.
-We will be using an open source python-library to communicate with the Maestro from the Raspberry Pi.
+An open source python-library is used to communicate with the Maestro from the Raspberry Pi.

 - ELP 5-50mm Varifocal Lens 1080P